 However, it does not always include the entire Department of Defense workforce, including traditional members of the Guard or Reserves, dual-status technicians, and many others.

 In some instances, Congress passed emergency funding bills to keep certain government organizations operational while other parts of the government were temporarily shut down.
 This emergency funding included military pay and benefits in some years, while others did not.

 We can’t tell you for certain how any given shutdown will impact government or military operations because each situation is unique.
 But we can give you some examples from recent years.

 Will Military Members Get Paid During a Government Shutdown?

-The most recent government shutdown in 2018 – 2019 did not cause members of the Department of Defense (DoD) to miss a paycheck.
-This means that all military members, military retirees, military annuitants (survivor benefit recipients), and DoD civilian employees that fall under the DoD received their normal paychecks.
+The most recent government shutdown in 2018 – 2019 did not cause Department of Defense (DoD) members to miss a paycheck.
+This means that all military members, retirees, annuitants (survivor benefit recipients), and DoD civilian employees who fall under the DoD received their normal paychecks.